new zealand business structures

 Pros and Cons of the Different Business Structures in New Zealand

 New Zealand dominates in sectors such as fishing, mining, forestry, and financial services, and there are huge opportunities for entrepreneurs looking to incorporate a company and take advantage of its growing markets.
-But in order to do so, you not only need to find a gap in the market but determine the most effective company structure before you begin trading.
-In today’s article, we run through the three most popular New Zealand business structures and outline the benefits and drawbacks of establishing a business under each of them…
+But to do so, you not only need to find a gap in the market but also determine the most effective company structure before you begin trading.
+In today’s article, we run through the three most popular New Zealand business structures and outline the benefits and drawbacks of establishing a business under each of them

 Sole Trader